Turfjs/turf/README.md

 All of the individual @turf/* packages are written in TypeScript and are compiled to target ESNext.
 That means that we may use new syntax features without changing the major version.
 If you have specific browser support requirements please apply Babel, SWC, or another tool in your own bundling step in order to control the amount of supporting code.

+Some of the packages are implemented using other NPM libraries, which may also need to be transformed.

 Note: Our ability to adopt the latest syntax will still be restricted by the supported Node versions for a given major version of Turf.